chaunceygardiner/weewx-loopdata/README.md

 ## Description

 LoopData is a WeeWX service that generates a json file (loop-data.txt) on every loop (e.g., every 2s).

+A sample skin that uses the loopdata extension is also included.
+After installation, it can be found at `<weewx-url>/loopdata/`.

-Contained in the json are values for:
+The json file will contain any specified values for:
 * observations in the loop packet (e.g., `current.outTemp`)
 * rolling 10 min. aggregate values (e.g., `10m.outTemp.max`, `10m.wind.gustdir`)
 * trends (e.g., `trend.barometer`) -- see time_delta below